 Zagreb, Croatia's capital city.

 **Zagreb, the capital city of modern Croatia, has in fact been a political and cultural centre since medieval times and underrated by the majority of European tourists who tend to head for the south directly.
 Although Zagreb is not a love-at-first-sight urban space, it deserves more attention.

-Zagreb's star attractions are:
+Zagreb's star sights

-the grand neo-Renaissance architecture.
+grand neo-Renaissance architecture.

-its controversial but massive art collection in the Mimara Museum.
+a controversial but massive art collection in the Mimara Museum.

 neo-Baroque Croatian National Theatre with Ivan Mestrovic's masterly sculpture The Well of Life standing in front.